-In Poland, blessing of the baskets is known as święcenie pokarmow wiełkanocnych, a practice dating to the 15th century or earlier, and one which is still maintained by most families in Poland on Holy Saturday.
+In many Eastern European countries, it is a tradition to have a basket of food blessed on Holy Saturday or Easter Sunday.
+In Poland, for example, the blessing of the baskets is known as święcenie pokarmow wiełkanocnych, a practice dating to the 15th century or earlier, and one which is still maintained by most families in Poland on Holy Saturday.

-How the Basket Is Assembled
+Decorating the Basket

-- Bread- Chleb (hlehb) -- Usually a braided chałka, representing the staff of life given by God.
+- Bread--chleb (hlehb).
+Usually a braided chałka, representing the staff of life given by God.

-- Easter Bread - Babka (BAHB-kah) -- A round loaf of rich, eggy, yeast dough with raisins reminiscent of the risen Lord.
+- Easter bread--babka (BAHB-kah).
+A round loaf of rich, eggy, yeast dough with raisins reminiscent of the risen Lord.

-- Butter- Masło (MAHS-woh) -- Dairy products are included to celebrate the end of Lent and the richness of our salvation.
+- Butter--masło (MAHS-woh).
+Dairy products are included to celebrate the end of Lent and the richness of our salvation.
 Butter is often shaped into a lamb (symbolic of the Paschal Lamb) and known as a baranek.
-(When the baranek is made of sugar, it is known as baranek cukrowy wielkanocny).
+(When the baranek is made of sugar, it is known as baranek cukrowy wielkanocny.)
 Sometimes the baranek is made of dough, wood or even plastic.

-- Candle- Świeca (SHVIEH-tsa) -- The candle symbolizes Jesus, the Light of the World, and can be lit when the priest blesses the baskets of food.
+- Candle--swieca (SHVIEH-tsa).
+The candle symbolizes Jesus, the "light of the world," and can be lit when the priest blesses the baskets of food.

-- Cheese- Ser (SEHRR) -- Cheese is a symbol to remind Christians of moderation.
+- Cheese--ser (SEHRR).
+Cheese is a symbol to remind Christians of moderation.

-- Colored Eggs - Pisanki (pee-SAHN-kee) -- Both colored and uncolored hard-cooked eggs indicate hope, new life and Christ rising from his tomb.
+- Colored eggs--pisanki (pee-SAHN-kee).
+Both colored and uncolored hard-cooked eggs indicate hope, new life and Christ rising from his tomb.

-- Ham- Szynka (SHIN-kah) -- Meats are symbolic of great joy and abundance in celebration of Christ's Resurrection.
+- Ham--szynka (SHIN-kah).
+Meats are symbolic of great joy and abundance in celebration of Christ's resurrection.

-- Sausage- Kiełbasa (kyehw-BAH-sah) -- The sausage links are symbolic of the chains of death that were broken when Jesus rose from the dead as well as of God's generosity.
+- Sausage--kiełbasa (kyehw-BAH-sah).
+The sausage links are symbolic of the chains of death that were broken when Jesus rose from the dead, as well as of God's generosity.

-- Horseradish- Chrzan (HZAHN) -- This is a reminder of the bitterness and harshness of the Passion of Jesus and the vinegar it is mixed with symbolizes the sour wine given to Jesus on the cross.
+- Horseradish--chrzan (HZAHN).
+This is a reminder of the bitterness and harshness of the Passion of Jesus, and the vinegar it is mixed with symbolizes the sour wine given to Jesus on the cross.

-- Sweets- Słodycze (swoh-DIH-cheh) Sweets suggest the promise of eternal life or good things to come.
+- Sweets--słodycze (swoh-DIH-cheh).
+Sweets suggest the promise of eternal life or good things to come.

 Source: The Polish Falcons of America contributed to this list of symbolic foods.

-My Mother's Easter Basket
+Family Easter Basket Tradition

 So many mothers make sure to include just enough for a taste of the Easter dinner foods, plus some daily staples.